 For experienced and well-equipped trampers only.
-Check with the Westland Tai Poutini National Park Visitor Centre and i-SITE or local DOC office before starting.
+Check with the Westland Tai Poutini National Park Visitor Centre before starting.

 This rough route climbs steeply through the bush up a spur to a trig point at 1021 m above sea level.
 The route then follows blue and orange markers through grassland to 1345 m.

 From here your efforts will be well rewarded with fantastic views of the Southern Alps Kā Tiritiri o te Moana and Fox Glacier Te Moeka o Tuawe in one direction and across coastal forest and farmland to the coast to the other.

 Take care above the bushline as the track can easily be lost if conditions are misty or if the cloud descends.

 Start early in the morning to be on the mountain top before cloud rolls in obscuring the view.
 This is a regular event, particularly in the summer months.

 Drive south for approximately 3 km from Fox Glacier Weheka township, until you reach Thirsty Culvert.
 There is a small parking area on the right hand side of the road while the route starts on the left.

 Know before you go